KumoCorp/kumomta/docs/userguide/operation/proxy.md

     -- Used by the SOCKS5 proxy server to connect to the destination address socks5_proxy_source_address = '10.0.0.1',

-    -- Used to connect to the SOCKS5 proxy server itself.
-    -- Not usually needed unless required by your specific configuration source_address = '10.0.5.1',

     ehlo_domain = 'mta1.examplecorp.com',
   }
 end)
 ```

-The `source_address` option in the preceding example specifies what IP address
-the KumoMTA server should use for its outbound communications to the SOCKS5 proxy
-server, which is defined by IP and port number in the `socks5_proxy_server` option.

 The SOCKS5 proxy server will forward communications via the
 `socks5_proxy_source_address` IP address to reach the remote destination host.